 Zebra babaulti shrimp is unfortunately not very common despite coming in a range of colors which include red, brown, green, yellow and zebra stripes.

 Also, though the species hardness make it a great beginner option, they can be shyer than many other species.

 A tank that is 5-gallons or more should work fine for a colony of babaulti shrimp though you may need more before you hone your skills.
 They prefer a temperature anywhere between 65°F to 83°Fin soft to moderately-hard water with a ph of 6.5 to 7.8.

 Because they are small dwarf shrimp, it’s not a good idea to keep with large or aggressive fish species.
 However, they will live in a community tank with small, peaceful and non-predatory fish same as other shrimp species.

 #8 — Crystal Red Shrimp

-Caridina cf. cantonensis also called crystal-red-shrimp is a popular species in the shrimp keeping hobby today.
+Caridina cf. cantonensis also called crystal-red-shrimp (see product from seller) is a popular species in the shrimp keeping hobby today.

 The species is selectively bred from the humble bee shrimp appreciated for their bright red and white coloration.